VincentPaulV/CS252-OS-Assignment/README.md

 ### Single Threaded and Multi Threaded Processes:

 ![Multi-Thread vs Single Thread](/images/multi_thread_process.png)
-## Why do we make Threads?
+### Why do we make Threads?
+Some of the major benfits we have are:
+* **Responsiveness:** May allow continued execution if part of process is blocked, especially important for user interfaces
+* **Resource Sharing:** Threads share resources of process, easier than shared memory or message passing as observed in Inter-Process Communication
+* **Economy:** It is cheaper than process creation, thread switching has lower overhead than context switching

+   > Thread switching is observed when we see the output of [**4.22**](https://github.com/VincentPaulV/CS252-OS-Assignment/tree/main/Q2-4.22)
+* **Scalability:** helps us take the essence of multi-core architecture

+### User Threads and Kernel Threads:

+**User threads:** Here the management is done by user-level threads library

+  Three primary thread libraries:
+  * POSIX Pthreads
+  * Windows threads
+  * Java threads

+**Kernel threads:** These threads are supported by the Kernel

+  Virtually all general-purpose operating systems, including:
+  * Windows
+  * Linux
+  * Mac OS X
+  * iOS
+  * Android *etc*

-As we have seen that thread creation is light weight and helps us take the essence of multi-core architecture, [**4.22**](https://github.com/VincentPaulV/CS252-OS-Assignment/tree/main/Q2-4.22) makes threads for different computational processes mentioned (i.e.average, minimum, and maximum).
+[**4.22**](https://github.com/VincentPaulV/CS252-OS-Assignment/tree/main/Q2-4.22) makes threads for different computational processes mentioned (i.e.average, minimum, and maximum).